The winners and losers in Republicans' plan to repeal and replace Obamacare

 Related: Republicans unveil bill to repeal and replace Obamacare

 Titled the American Health Care Act, the legislation calls for providing refundable tax credits based on a person's age and income.
 It keeps the Obamacare protections for those with pre-existing conditions, but it allows insurers to levy a 30% surcharge for a year on the premiums of those who let their coverage lapse.
 It lifts the taxes that Obamacare had imposed on the wealthy, insurers and prescription drug manufacturers.
-And it loosens or removes several of the health reform law's strict insurance reforms so that carriers can offer a wider -- and some say skimpier -- suite of policies.
+And it loosens one of the law's strict insurance reforms so that carriers can offer a wider array of policies that pick up less of the tab for getting care.

 The bill also eliminates the enhanced federal match for Medicaid expansion starting in 2020 and revamps the funding for the entire Medicaid program.

-Note: Correction: An earlier version of this article misstated that the bill would allow insurers to sell plans without Obamacare's required health benefits, such as maternity and prescription drugs.